jhavagned/jhavagned/README.md

 - **GitHub**: [JhavagneDunn](https://github.com/jhavagned)

 ## 💼 Open to Opportunities
-I'm currently looking for fully remote Application Developer roles with a focus on innovation and growth.
+I'm currently looking for fully remote Software Developer roles with a focus on innovation and growth.

 <!---